2023 Nissan Z

 In the Wild

-It’s one thing to see a new car for the first time at an auto show or in a dealer showroom, but seeing how a vehicle looks out in the world can be a totally different experience, and the 2023 Nissan Z looks fantastic in the wild.
+It’s one thing to see a new car, which may possess a car window shade, for the first time at an auto show or in a dealer showroom, but seeing how a vehicle looks out in the world can be a totally different experience, and the 2023 Nissan Z looks fantastic in the wild.
 Nissan designers really got things right with the silhouette, the front end and all the retro design cues of previous-generations Z cars.
 When drivers see the Nissan Z in their rearview mirrors or anyone sees it in profile they will know exactly what it is.

 Seats and Storage

 The seats are comfortable and hold the driver in position, but it would be nice if they were 8-way power instead of only fore and aft adjustment and seatback adjust being power with manual height adjustments.
 Also there is no covered storage space, although there will be an accessory cargo cover available but not as a factory option.

 On the Road

 The new Nissan Z is fun to drive, looks great and the new engine has a lot of power.
 And it’s not simply about the 400 horsepower; the overall drivability comes from maximum torque at 1600 to 5200 rpm.
 The 2023 Nissan Z performs well on track yet it is still comfortable for everyday use on the street.
 Nissan predicts that as much as 50 percent of Z buyers will choose the manual transmission, although the 9-speed automatic is top notch.
 We used manual shift mode in the automatic more on the highway than on the track — a must for the added engagement.
 Although the new shifter and clutch feel better than the previous model, it can be a bit difficult to make consistently smooth shifts without concentrating.